Logotyp Jordbruksverket

 Further information about other rules that apply to trade with forest reproductive material can be found on the Swedish Forest Agency’s website.

-Forest reproductive material comprises seed, parts of plants, plants, plant cuttings, pine cones, acorns and similar, which are used in forestry.
+Forest reproductive material comprises seed, parts of plants, plants, plant cuttings, pinecones, acorns and similar, which are used in forestry.

 Trade with organic products

-When you trade with plants, plant propagating material and parts of plants with countries outside the EU, there are additional rules that you must comply with in order to be permitted to sell them as organic in Sweden and the rest of the EU.
+When you trade with organic plants, plant propagating material and parts of plants with countries outside the EU, there are additional rules that you must comply with in order to be permitted to sell them as organic in Sweden and the rest of the EU.

 Fees for registered companies